jimhigson/oboe.js/writing/main/5_Implementation.md

 Components of the project
 -------------------------

-![**Major components that make up Oboe.js** illustrating program flow from http transport to registered callbacks.
-Every component is not shown here.
-Particularly, components whose responsibility it is to initialise the oboe instance but have no role once it is running are omitted.
-UML facet/receptacle notation is used to show the flow of events with event names in capitals.
+![**Major components that make up Oboe.js illustrating program flow from http transport to registered callbacks.** UML facet/receptacle notation is used to show the flow of events with event names in capitals.
 \label{overallDesign}](images/overallDesign.png)

-Oboe's architecture has been designed to so that I may have as much confidence as possible regarding the correct working of the library through automated testing.
-Designing a system to be amenable to testing in this case meant splitting into many co-operating parts each with an easily specified remit.
+Oboe's architecture follows a fairly linear pipeline, visiting various tasks between receiving http progress events and notifying application callbacks.
+The internal componentisation is designed primarily so that automated testing can provide a high degree of confidence regarding the correct working of the library.

-Internally, communication between components is facilitated by an event bus which is local to to Oboe instance.
-Most components interact solely by picking up events, processing them and publishing further events in response.
-Essentially, Oboe's architecture resembles a fairly linear pipeline visiting a series of units, starting with http data and sometimes ending with callbacks being notified.
+A local event bus facilitates communication between components inside the Oboe instance and most components interact solely through this bus by receiving events, processing them and publishing further events in response.
 This use of an event bus is a variation on the Observer pattern which removes the need for each unit to obtain a reference to the previous one so that it may observe it, giving a highly decoupled shape to the library.
 Once everything is